MWatty/hike_ireland/README.md

 5. As a visitor, I want the site to be visually appealing.

-    1. Upon entering the site, the user is met with a beautiful abckground image, this is carried throughout the site.
+    1. Upon entering the site, the user is met with a beautiful background image, this is carried throughout the site.
     2. Users can also add their own images to the site.
     3. A pallette of greens are used throughtout to add to the attractiveness of the site and marry with the theme.

 ![Profile Page](https://github.com/MWatty/hike_ireland/blob/main/static/assets/website%20screenshots/Profile%20Page.png "Profile Page")

-6. As a visitor, I want the sire to be accessible and responsive on all devices.
+6. As a visitor, I want the site to be accessible and responsive on all devices.

     1. The website has been designed to be responsive on all devices.